-How to get the maximum range from your electric car
+How to get the longest possible range from your electric car

 Check your speed

 Electric cars are most efficient when driven at speeds of between 50mph and 60mph.
-According to Department for Transport figures, you’ll lose 14 percent less energy if you reduce your motorway speed by 10mph, so it pays to ease off.
-It’s all about making life easier for your battery, because the faster you go, the harder it has to work to tackle wind resistance.
+According to Department for Transport figures, you will use 14 percent less energy if you reduce your motorway speed by 10mph, so it pays to ease off.

 Avoid motorways

-Linked to lowering your speed, it actually pays to avoid motorways.
-You’ll be able to travel significantly further at 70mph than at 60mph, but the car’s range will plummet if you choose to break the motorway speed limit.
-If you’re prepared to add a little time to your journey, use a route planning app such as Waze or Google Maps and select ‘avoid motorways’.
+If you are prepared to add a little time to your journey, use a route planning app such as Waze or Google Maps and select ‘avoid motorways’.
 You’ll be amazed at the difference it can make, and because you’ve lowered your speed, it should mean fewer visits to a public charging points.
 So your journey may not take longer after all.
+It might be more interesting and enjoyable, too.

 Smoothly does it